bomonike/azure-chatgbt/README.md

 1. The Subscription ID is provided to login to run batch Bicep, Terraform, Helm, and Shell scripts.
 The (roles_build) script defines admin users and their permissions.

 1. There is not yet automation to agree to Microsoft's Responsible AI for Cognitive AI utilities, so that has to be done using the Portal GUI.
-1. Additional prerequisites are to manually obtain a license for Microsoft Fabric, a service name for Azure OpenAI, API keys, etc.
+1. Additional prerequisites are to manually obtain "capacity units" for Microsoft Fabric, a service name for Azure OpenAI, API keys, etc.

 1. When Terraform runs, it sets up the <strong>virtual network</strong> and all resources that run within it, including Private DNS Zones, Public IP addresses for the bastion_host used to enter the network.